boostorg/redis/README.md

 The requirements for using Boost.Redis are:

 * Boost 1.84 or higher.
 Boost.Redis is included in Boost installations since Boost 1.84.
 * When using Asio, C++17 or higher.
-Supported compilers include gcc 11 and later, clang 11 and later, and Visual Studio 16 (2019) and later.
+Supported compilers include gcc 11 and later, clang 11 and later, and MSVC 14.20 and later.
 * When using Corosio, C++20 or higher.
-TODO: supported compilers.
+Supported compilers include gcc 12 and later, clang 17 and later, MSVC 14.34 and later.
 * Redis 6 or higher (must support RESP3).
 * OpenSSL.